Last Updated on January 20, 2023

 It’s also helpful to keep your diaper bag close at hand when traveling with toddlers because they’re likely to misplace things like their shoes or favorite stuffed animal.
 This way, you won’t have to worry about needing to run back somewhere if you’ve kept it within arm’s reach!

-Traveling By Strollers (and Car Seats)
+Traveling With Strollers (and Car Seats)

-Many parents are concerned with how they’ll be expected to travel by their stroller and car seat for very young children.
+Many parents are concerned with how they’ll be expected to travel with their stroller and car seat for very young children.
 I know firsthand that having both of these items can make it difficult to store everything efficiently – especially considering most airlines now charge fees for checked bags.